ShaPOC/ue4-vrs-prototype/README.md

 ## What is it?

-This project was used to test the differences in the effects of virtual reality sickness when adding an avatar to a virtual environment using an HMD.
+This project was used to test the differences in the effects of virtual reality sickness whilst using an HMD and when adding an avatar to a virtual environment.
 Five different testrooms were specifically designed to invoke virtual reality sickness in the user.

-On the Github branch: [WithoutMimicking](https://github.com/ShaPOC/ue4-vrs-prototype/tree/WithoutMimicking) you will find the same test but lacking the avatar.
+On the Github branch: [WithoutMimicking](https://github.com/ShaPOC/ue4-vrs-prototype/tree/WithoutMimicking) you will find the same test but __lacking__ the avatar.
 Both tests, on this and the [WithoutMimicking branch](https://github.com/ShaPOC/ue4-vrs-prototype/tree/WithoutMimicking), were run by a set of people to try and find a difference in virtual reality sickness symptoms when adding the avatar variable.

-> Sidenote: The contents of the UI are momentarily written in Dutch.

 ## What kind of testrooms?

 The user has free movement throughout the test and will walk through a series of five testrooms.
-Each room will only open once the test in the previous rooms have been completed.
+Every next room will only open once the tests in the previous rooms have been completed.

-Each test room has some instructions for the user, like follow a path or concentrate on a flying object.
-Once the user starts doing this, some virtual reality sickness inducing factors will be applied in the background.
+Each test room has some instructions for the user, E.G. follow a path or concentrate on a flying object.
+Once the user starts doing this, virtual reality sickness inducing factors will be applied in the background.

+> Sidenote: The contents of the UI and therefore the instructions are momentarily written in Dutch.

 ### First room